ryanhs/graphql-koa-scripts/README.md

 ## Motivation

-This scripts made to be simplify the setup of projects. with koa + apollo graphql + ncurated.
+This scripts made to be simplify the setup of projects. with koa + apollo graphql.

 I really want to make a project setup as simple as possible, 1 file js, 1 package.json, and 1 Dockerfile when needed.
 Thats it! no more overhead setup.